 Don’t: Do A Major Renovation to The Kitchen or Bathrooms

-Don’t waste your money with a complete overhaul unless it is absolutely necessary due to water or fire damage.
-The cost does not make sense, especially when homebuyers will have their own tastes.
-Many homeowners would prefer a credit to the home price allowing them to upgrade on their terms.
+Avoid spending money on a complete renovation unless it is absolutely essential due to water or fire damage.
+This is because the expense does not justify it, particularly when prospective buyers will have their own preferences.
+Some homeowners would rather receive a credit towards the home’s price, allowing them to upgrade the property as they see fit.

 To summarize, it is advisable not to over-improve and instead keep things simple.